 Yet, as is often the case with this band, the lyrics are weak tea, and this record is no exception.
 They more seem to use words as a means to scream refrains off the stage than anything else.
 But let’s put things in context some.
 This is also quite often the case with other bands from this era.

 And then there is this production thing.
 At least in the early days of the Scorpions, I often find myself in treble hell.
 Every time Lovedrive fires up on the RMR sound machine, my ears kinda give up the ghost and leave the building.
 I am really unsure what got into the sound engineers of that time.
 Even for the equipment of some 40 years ago, this sounds terrible.

-The record also revives the ever-returning question, if the band’s style was Hard or Heavy Rock or an early version of Heavy Metal.
+The record also revives the ever-returning question.
+Was the band’s style Hard or Heavy Rock or an early version of Heavy Metal?
 And frankly, the record indeed includes early versions of both.
 But the metal parts definitely dominate over everything else.
 So, in a way, the album can be seen as a precursor of things to come a few years down the road.

 But in the end, Lovedrive nonetheless is the beginning of a new era.
 One of those cornerstones that let the Scorpions drive on to great success.
 One that continues to this day.
 And with all the drama, new directions, and frankly a cool tune, Lovedrive is and will remain one of the best albums Scorpions ever produced.